WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-07-split-up-the-ci-cd-pipeline-into-two-pipelines.md

   </p>
 </div>

-If you used any secret variables, for exmaple, for the database password, do not forget to add them to the new CD pipeline before you start the deployment.
+If you used any secret variables, for example, for the database password, do not forget to add them to the new CD pipeline before you start the deployment.

 Run the CI pipeline and after the build is finished, the CD pipeline will kick off and deploy the application.
 After the deployment is finished, open enter your URL (configured in the URL variable in the CD pipeline) in your browser and you should see the Swagger UI of the microservice.